cbfrance/arxiv-sanity-lite/README.md

 You can see that updating the database is a matter of first downloading the new papers via the arxiv api using `arxiv_daemon.py`, and then running `compute.py` to compute the tfidf features of the papers.

-All of the database will be stored inside the `data` directory.
+All of the databases are stored inside the `data` directory, using sqlite.

 #### Hosting